5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 *This is a simplified version of [chapter 1) Secondary WhatsApp account](getting-started) of the normal getting started.*

 WhatsSpy Public requires a phonenumber that does not actively uses WhatsApp.
 This can be for example a landline or just a 5 euro SIM card.
-Once you have obtained a phonenumber that doesnt use WhatsApp, do the following:
+Once you have obtained a phonenumber that doesnt use WhatsApp, use one of the two methods:

-**If WART does not work, please open a issue at the [github page of WART](https://github.com/mgp25/WART/)**
+**1)** Use WART to retrieve the secret (WART might tell you the activation code is wrong, use method two in this case.):

 * Download [WART](https://github.com/mgp25/WART/blob/master/WART-1.8.0.0.exe?raw=true).
 * Open up WART and fill in `phonenumber` and `password` (just choose one).